-With innumerable photo spots in Gardens by the Bay, this is also the most favorite landmark among the photographers in Singapore.
-Some of the beautiful, must-visit places include Supertree Grove, Cloud Forest, Flower Dome and Floral Fantasy.
+With innumerable photo spots in Gardens by the Bay, this is also the most favorite landmark among photographers in Singapore.
+Some of the beautiful, must-visit places include Supertree Grove, Cloud Forest, Flower Dome, and Floral Fantasy.

-It’s situated in the heart of the city hence very well connected with all modes of transportation like taxi, bus, and subway (MRT).
+It’s situated in the heart of the city and hence very well connected with all modes of transportation like taxis, buses, and subway (MRT).
 Do not miss the free musical show called Garden Rhapsody that takes place every evening at Super-tree Grove.

 Ancient City of Polonnaruwa, Sri Lanka